-^{3.} Before the crisis, many foreign investors were buying collateralized debt obligations issued in the US.
+3. Before the crisis, many foreign investors were buying collateralized debt obligations issued in the US.
 How much they had invested was not even clear for market participants after the crisis had unfolded (see, e.g., Carrington et al. 2008).
 More recently, many observers were wondering how much Chinese investors in particular will continue to invest in the Australian housing market, see UBS (2017) and Punwasi (2017), among others.

-full financial risk in case of a burst.
-Like Allen and Gale (2000), we find that traders are willing to invest in overpriced assets if some of the risk is shifted towards households.
+shifted towards households.
 Different from Allen and Gale, these overvaluations may increase dynamically above the steady-state price, which is constant and known to all agents.
-In our model, limited liability arises because traders borrow from rational, risk-neutral households, in addition to investing their own funds.4 Households know whether the market is in a bubble but cannot observe the investment decisions of traders.
+In our model, limited liability arises because traders borrow from rational, risk-neutral households, in addition to investing their own funds.
+Households know whether the market is in a bubble but cannot observe the investment decisions of traders.
 Instead, we assume that households can monitor true project returns only at a cost.
 This endogenously makes debt the preferred form of a financial contract, although households know that leveraged traders might invest in assets they themselves would deem too risky.
 Traders profit from rising asset prices, but potential losses are limited to their own invested funds.
 The model directly applies to any type of intermediated finance with limited liability, such as investment through banks, investment banks, insurance companies, and private equity firms as well as to non-intermediated, debt-financed investments.
 We show that, depending on traders' investment opportunities compared with those of households, the latter are willing to lend to traders under similar conditions as those that let traders invest in bubbles.
 We also demonstrate that traders who hold a bubbly asset at the time a bubble emerges benefit in terms of realized consumption, while households that invest during a bubble have lower expected consumption levels.
 This is due to the limited liability of traders, which leads to a socially undesirably large amount of resources flowing into the risky asset; this amount increases as the bubble grows.
 An additional welfare-reducing effect arises if households have heterogeneous alternatives for investing their funds instead of lending to traders.
 Similar to a lemons problem, a bubble may lead to a partial breakdown of the lending market: some households prefer to invest elsewhere, despite the superior investment opportunity of traders.
 Because of these welfare results, policy interventions intended to prevent bubbles, if successful, increase expected welfare of future investors.
+At the same time, they hurt initial investors who cannot start a bubble by selling an overpriced asset.

-Summing up, the first main contribution of the paper is the development of the bubble-generating mechanism by using elements from Blanchard and Watson (1982), Weil (1987), and Allen and Gale (2000).5 In this setup,
+Summing up, the first main contribution of the paper is the development of the bubble-generating mechanism by using elements from Blanchard and Watson (1982), Weil (1987), and Allen and Gale (2000).
+In this setup,

-^{4.} According to the OECD database on institutional investors' assets, in 2007 institutional investors in the US managed assets worth 211.2% of GDP, showing investors' prominent role in investment decisions.
+4. According to the OECD database on institutional investors' assets, in 2007 institutional investors in the US managed assets worth 211.2% of GDP, showing investors' prominent role in investment decisions.
 Furthermore, this amount has grown steadily over the last decade with a yearly average growth rate of 6.6% from 1995-2005 within the OECD(17), see Gonnard et al. (2008).